incandenzadev/hedera-docs/tutorials/local-node/setup-hedera-node-cli-npm.md

 ## Verify Local Node is Running

-To verify that your node is running, visit the local mirror node explorer endpoint ([http://localhost:8080/](http://localhost:8080/) in your browser.
+To verify that your node is running, visit the local mirror node explorer endpoint at [http://localhost:8080/](http://localhost:8080/) in your browser.
 Select **Localnet** from the dropdown menu to see the Hedera network transactions on your local device.
 You can click on any of the transactions to view details such as consensus, block, and transaction hash.

 ![Hedera Explorer - View LOCALNET](../../.gitbook/assets/02-hedera-local-node-terminal-view-localnet.png)